 What must the ideal football turf be like?
 What influence do energy drinks have on the performance of the players?
-And can you calculate the chance of scoring during a penalty shoot-out?
-The teaching brochure 'iStage 3 - Football in Science Teaching' contains a broad spectrum of interdisciplinary challenges for students of secondary school, encouraging them to discover the natural scientific phenomena behind the popular game.
+Can you calculate the chance of scoring in a penalty shoot-out?
+The brochure 'iStage 3 - Football in Science Teaching' contains a broad spectrum of interdisciplinary challenges for students, encouraging them to discover the scientific phenomena behind the popular game.

-The teams with the most creative applications will present their projects within the Europe Code Week 2017 at an international final event.
-The event will take place on 22 October 2017 in the German Football Museum in Dortmund.
-The students of those teams get awarded with footballs and tricots! #iStage3 #EuropeanSTEMLeague
+The teams with the most creative applications will present their projects at an international final event which will take place from 20-21 October 2017 at the German Football Museum in Dortmund. #iStage3 #EuropeanSTEMLeague

 The European STEM League is proudly supported by SAP and the SAP Stiftungsfonds.

-Please note that, irrespective of the number of your team members, only 2 teachers and 4 students of each qualified project can be selected to take part in the Europe Code Week 2017 and the European Science on Stage festival 2019.What do I need to consider when handing in my project?
+Please note that, irrespective of the number of your team members, only 2 teachers and 5 students of each qualified project can be selected to take part in the final event at the German Football Museum in Dortmund and the European Science on Stage festival 2019.What do I need to consider when handing in my project?

-The most important thing is to enthuse students all around Europe for STEM by combining the lectures with one of their favourite sports - football!
+The most important thing is to enthuse students all around Europe for STEM through one of their favourite sports - football!

 We appreciate every project of yours.

-If you like to qualify for the participation in the European Code Week 2017 as well as for the participation in the European Science on Stage festival 2019, you should consider following aspects of your application:
+To qualify for the final event at the German Football Museum in Dortmund as well as for the European Science on Stage festival 2019, you should consider following aspects of your application:

 As the results of the European STEM League shall be shared with teachers all across Europe, please hand in your application in English.
 Thank you!Venue of the final event: German Football Museum Dortmund